 Jean-Pierre Hubaux is a full professor at EPFL.
-Through his research, he contributes to laying the foundations and developing the tools for protecting privacy in tomorrow’s hyper-connected world.
-He has pioneered the areas of privacy and security in mobile/wireless networks and in genomics.
+Through his research, he contributes to laying the foundations and developing the tools for protecting privacy in today’s hyper-connected world.
+He has pioneered the areas of privacy and security in mobile/wireless networks and in personalized health.

 He is the academic director of the recently created Center for Digital Trust (C4DT).
-He leads the ETH-funded project Data Protection in Personalized Health (DPPH) .
-He held visiting positions at the IBM T.J.
-Watson Research Center and at UC Berkeley.
-He is one of the seven commissioners of the Swiss FCC and was a member of the “Information Security Task Force”, set up by the Swiss federal government.
+He leads the Data Protection in Personalized Health (DPPH) project funded by the ETH Council and is a co-chair of the Data Security Work Stream of the Global Alliance for Genomics and Health (GA4GH).
+He is one of the seven commissioners of the Swiss FCC.
 He is a Fellow of both IEEE (2008) and ACM (2010).
+Recent awards: two of his papers obtained distinctions at the IEEE Symposium on Security and Privacy in 2015 and 2018.
 He is among the most cited researchers in privacy protection and in information security.

 Student project proposals